John Rawls: Academic career

 In early 1946, Rawls returned to Princeton to pursue a doctorate in moral philosophy.
 He married Margaret Warfield Fox, a Brown University graduate, in 1949.
-They had four children, Anne Warfield, Robert Lee, Alexander Emory, and Elizabeth Fox.
+They had four children: Anne Warfield, Robert Lee, Alexander Emory, and Elizabeth Fox.

-Rawls received his Ph.D. from Princeton in 1950 after completing a doctoral dissertation titled A Study in the Grounds of Ethical Knowledge: Considered with Reference to Judgments on the Moral Worth of Character.
-Rawls taught there until 1952 when he received a Fulbright Fellowship to Christ Church at Oxford University, where he was influenced by the liberal political theorist and historian Isaiah Berlin and the legal theorist H. L. A. Hart.
-After returning to the United States he served first as an assistant and then associate professor at Cornell University.
-In 1962, he became a full professor of philosophy at Cornell, and soon achieved a tenured position at MIT.
+Rawls received his PhD from Princeton's philosophy department in 1950 after completing a doctoral dissertation titled A Study in the Grounds of Ethical Knowledge: Considered with Reference to Judgments on the Moral Worth of Character.
+His PhD included a year of study at Cornell.
+Rawls taught at Princeton until 1952 when he received a Fulbright Fellowship to Christ Church at Oxford University, where he was influenced by the liberal political theorist and historian Isaiah Berlin and the legal theorist H. L. A. Hart.

+After returning to the United States, in the fall of 1953, Rawls became an assistant professor at Cornell University, joining his mentor Norman Malcolm in the philosophy department.
+Three years later Rawls received tenure at Cornell.
+During the 1959–60 academic year, Rawls was a visiting professor at Harvard, and he was appointed in 1960 as a professor in the humanities division at MIT.
+Two years later, he returned to Harvard as a professor of philosophy, and he remained there until reaching mandatory retirement age in 1991.

+In 1962, he achieved a tenured position at MIT.
 That same year, he moved to Harvard University, where he taught for almost forty years and where he trained some of the leading contemporary figures in moral and political philosophy, including Sibyl A. Schwarzenbach, Thomas Nagel, Allan Gibbard, Onora O'Neill, Adrian Piper, Arnold Davidson, Elizabeth S. Anderson, Christine Korsgaard, Susan Neiman, Claudia Card, Rainer Forst, Thomas Pogge, T. M. Scanlon, Barbara Herman, Joshua Cohen, Thomas E. Hill Jr., Gurcharan Das, Andreas Teuber, Henry S. Richardson, Nancy Sherman, Samuel Freeman and Paul Weithman.
 He held the James Bryant Conant University Professorship at Harvard.

+Rawls was, for a time, a member of the Mont Pèlerin Society.
+He was put forward for membership by Milton Friedman in 1968, and withdrew from the society three years later, just before his A Theory of Justice was published.